me-sajib/taher-the-stack/packages/extension/README.md

 - Check your proxy status
 - Refresh active fetched proxy
 - Works on any proxy provider
-- Fetch your proxies from the easy proxy manager through log in
+- Fetch your proxy list from the easy proxy manager through log in

 ## Run extension (dev mode)